TDA317/QuakeMapFlipper/README.md

 After spending multiple hours fighting with ChatGPT trying to make a quake.map axis flipper, I got something that mostly worked.
 But, moving brushes like doors and lifts did not move correctly.
 As a result, it wasn't really playable.
 Some texture alignment issues were obvious as well.
 Additional prompts never resolved the issue and often caused new bugs.
 So, I gave up waiting for improvements with AI.

 A few months later, I decided to give it another go with Gemini 2.5.
 Not having much hope and fully expecting a repeat of the ChatGPT issues, I gave it a simple prompt.
 It responded with a script I still haven't tried.
-I gave some clarifiactions reminding it about moving the entities and changing the targets of moving brushes.
-It spit out another script.
-I reminded it that texture alignment and a few other things also needed adjusted.
-It gave another script that I finally tested.

-It seemed to work perfect the first try.
+I did see in it's reasoning that it declined to make changes to the texture alignment.
+I told it to do it anyway.
+I then reminded it about moving brushes, entities, and such.
+Simply asking for clarification if that had been accounted for.
+Instead of answering, it gave me new code.
+I tested that, and it was perfect in my couple test maps.
+I told it the results were good and it gave me another code block.

 I tested it using the Quake 1 E1M1, E1M2, and DM1.
 I did not compile maps beyond that.
 If you do, please report back!

 # Useage